barkiayoub/handwritten-character-recognition/README.md

 The dataset's diversity in handwriting styles and balanced class distribution make it an ideal choice for training models to recognize handwritten characters accurately.

+## EMNIST Dataset Analysis Notebook

+For a deeper understanding of the EMNIST dataset's features and structure, refer to the included notebook titled **"EMNIST_Balanced_Dataset_Analysis_using_Exploratory_Data_Analysis.ipynb"** available in the `notebooks` folder.
+This notebook provides a comprehensive Exploratory Data Analysis (EDA) of the dataset, covering:

+- Dataset loading and basic inspection
+- Visualization of sample images
+- Analysis of class distribution
+- Normalization of pixel values
+- Key insights into the dataset's characteristics

+The notebook is designed to help users familiarize themselves with the dataset before proceeding with model training or further analysis.
+It includes detailed code snippets, visualizations, and explanations to ensure clarity and ease of use.

 ## Model Architecture and Overview

 The model is a Convolutional Neural Network (CNN) designed to handle the 28x28 grayscale images from the EMNIST dataset.
 The architecture consists of the following layers: